irsbugs/cmrt/CiviCRM Installation.md

 Copyright (c) 1990-2008 Info-ZIP - Type 'zip "-L"' for software license.
 This is Zip 3.0 (July 5th 2008), by Info-ZIP.
 ```
+In Summary:  curl, Ghost Script, ImageMagick, OpenSSL, are all below the recommened revision.
+WebP and AVIF do not appear to be installed, however they are in the manifest of the latest CloudLinux 9.6 DVD release: https://repo.cloudlinux.com/cloudlinux/9/iso/x86_64/

 ## CiviCRM Database